-Resolution: Never share information with someone who calls you asking for it.
+Resolution: I will not share information with someone who calls asking for it.

 Resolution: I will clean out my email – including deleted items and spam folders.

-Email can be a treasure chest for bad guys.
-Clean out your trash and spam folder regularly to get rid of any account information or contact details from financial institutions and companies you do business with.
+Clean out your trash and spam folders regularly to get rid of any account information or contact details from financial institutions and companies you do business with.

 Resolution: ALL OF THE ABOVE!